liennguyen2811/SeleniumTestNGJava/README.md

 * Go to the pom.xml file, right click, select Maven then Reimport
 * Download [selenium drivers](https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference)
 and add them in the bin/{```your_OS```} folder.
+* Install maven to run test in command line

 ### How to run the tests?